-- The Charon-SSP Agent must be installed on the same system on which the Charon-SSP emulator software-that is, Charon-SSP/4M/4U (+)/4V (+)-is installed. - The Charon-SSP Agent uses the Ispci command for certain non-critical functions.
+- o Identify the RPM containing the library: dnf provides libcrypt.so.1 (yum for Linux 7.x). - Install the missing package: dnf install <rpm-containing-libcrypt.so.1> (yum for Linux 7.x). - The Charon-SSP Agent uses the lspci command for certain non-critical functions.
 This command is part of the pciutils package.
 The package is preinstalled on all prepackaged Charon-SSP distributions (cloud images and Baremetal), but it may not be preinstalled on the individual Linux distribution and version used by the customer.
-In this case, it is recommended to install the package using the command:

-yum install pciutils (version 7.x of the supported Linux distributions)

-dnf install pciutils (version 8.x of the supported Linux distributions)
+In this case, it is recommended to install the package using the command: - # yum install pciutils (version 7.x of the supported Linux distributions) - # dnf install pciutils (version 8.x and higher of the supported Linux distributions)